- Studying in New Zealand

 - check that late entries do not create clashes

-- resolve all clashes and confirm arrangements to accommodate these by 1 October.
+- confirm arrangements to accommodate those that impact on Examination Centre resourcing by 1 October

 Principles for Managing Examination Timetable Clashes